seungwonoh5/Chicken-Behavior-Tracking/README.md

 All packages will be installed automatically when running pip3 install -r requirements.txt to install all the dependencies.

 ## What's Included
-Inside the repo, there are 4 scripts and 1 notebook file. data.py: this file provides all the data loading and preprocessing functions. (need to modify to use it for your own dataset) models.py: this file provides all the decoder models in Keras. utils.py: this file provides all the visualization and misc functions. main.py: this file serves as the main script for the experiment that trains both the decoder and the baseline model and compare the results. main.ipynb: an example file that trains and plots the experimental results for visualization on Google Colab.
+Inside the repo, there are 2 scripts and 2 notebook file. labelconverter.py: this file provides all the data loading and preprocessing functions. (need to modify to use it for your own dataset) sanitizer.py: this file provides all the decoder models in Keras. main.py: this file provides all the visualization and misc functions. detectron2.ipynb: this file serves as the main script for the experiment that trains both the decoder and the baseline model and compare the results.
-Getting Started

 We have included jupyter notebooks that provide detailed examples of our experiments.
 You can either run the notebook main.ipynb which goes through the complete process of the experiment and outputs visualizations of the experiment or run main script that imports other script modules in the repo to goes through the whole experiment.
 You can use individual scripts to reuse part of the program that you need.

+'''
-python main.py
+pip install -r requirements.txt python main.py
+'''

 ## Results
-We perform extensive experiments on four datasets sequentially streaming and we show that an online setting continuously updating the model as every data block is processed leads to significant improvements over batch learning that the model is fixed after trained on an initial dataset and deployed for prediction.
-We show that performance of batch learning degrades after a few datasets where as online learning shows stable performance and even improves on future datasets.

 ## Contact